JackLamb99/the-missing-brother/README.md

     </details>

-3. "As a new player, I want to input my name and pronouns at the start, so that the game can personalise the story to reflect mine or my character's identity."
+3. "As a new player, I want to input my name and pronouns at the start, so that the game can personalise the story to reflect either my identity or my character's."

-- Upon starting a new game, players are taken to a character creation menu, allowing them to enter a name for their character and choose their pronouns, both of which will then be used throughout the game to create a more immersive experience.
+- Upon starting a new game, players are taken to a character creation menu, allowing them to input a name and choose their pronouns, which are then used throughout the game to create a more immersive experience.
 There is also logic in place to 'normalise' name inputs *(i.e. convert "jOhN sMiTh" to "John Smith").*

     <details><summary>Character Creation</summary>